 Receive to receive more

-If we are willing to let go of closed-mindedness, we then can patiently gather truth.
+If you are willing to let go of closed-mindedness, you then can patiently gather truth.

 For behold, thus saith the Lord God: I will give unto the children of men line upon line, precept upon precept, here a little and there a little; and blessed are those who hearken unto my precepts, and lend an ear unto my counsel, for they shall learn wisdom; for unto him that receiveth I will give more; and from them that shall say, We have enough, from them shall be taken away even that which they have.
 2 Nephi 28:30